Super Tuesday Marks First Major Security Test of 2020

 The new system won conditional state approval despite serious security and technical issues, with the county ordered to offer all voters the option of using hand-marked paper ballots.
 An estimated 63 percent of voters were already expected to vote by mail using hand-marked paper ballots.
 Such ballots are considered the most reliable by election security experts because paper can’t be hacked — or altered by programming errors.

 Cassidy reported from Atlanta.
-Associated Press writers Frank Bajak in Boston and Jake Bleiberg in Dallas contributed to this report.
+Associated Press writers Eric Tucker and Ben Fox in Washington, Frank Bajak in Boston, Jill Bleed in Little Rock, Arkansas and Jake Bleiberg in Dallas contributed to this report.